terrycyc812/Ecowear/README.md

 ## Working principle
  - 3 models were trained separately to classify **categories(13)**, **colors(10)**, and **attributes(8)** of the input image and scraped images.
- - Each image will be turned into 31-feature array
+ - Each image will be turned into a 31-feature array
  - Similarity was calculated using dot product
  - Finally our recommender yields 5 most similar fashion items.